-Until the motorized moving pink robot arrived last week I was in a prison.
-Like a giddy child on Christmas morning awaiting to see what Santa has brought I was rolled out to entry way where my Pink throne awaited me.
+Until the motorized moving pink robot arrived last week I was in a prison; caged in by the invisable bars that is my disease that keeps me trapped in my bed.
+Like a giddy child on Christmas morning awaiting to see what Santa has brought, I was rolled out to our entry way where my Pink throne awaited me.
 My new motorized wheelchair is PINK and fast and goes every direction.
 And having freedom is amazing.
 It’s indescribable.
 I relied on everyone for everything.
 Now I run into walls and bang my paining body, but freeer than before.
-But my body says you’re in prison.
+But my body still says you’re in prison.

 My body is a prison.
 I can’t even pick up my phone because my hands are too flared.
 I can barley eat or drink from the pain of my failing, flailing body and rely on iv fluids for hydration coming out of a tube through my chest.
 My body is a prison.

 My body is a prison my arms and legs they move erratically when I’m in too much pain.
 My limbs move as if no connnection to my body, they move with force and my back arches as the pain sears through.
 I have no control.
-I even hit myself.
+I even hit myself uncontrolloby from the muscle spasms.
 I stutter.
 I am out of breath and often nauseas dizzy and even pass out hearing nothing but distant voices calling my name.
 My body is a prison.